MicrosoftDocs/sdk-api/sdk-api-src/content/xpsobjectmodel/nn-xpsobjectmodel-ixpsomradialgradientbrush.md

 ## -inheritance

-The <b xmlns:loc="http://microsoft.com/wdcml/l10n">IXpsOMRadialGradientBrush</b> interface inherits from <a href="/windows/desktop/api/xpsobjectmodel/nn-xpsobjectmodel-ixpsomgradientbrush">IXpsOMGradientBrush</a>. <b>IXpsOMRadialGradientBrush</b> also has these types of members:
+The <b>IXpsOMRadialGradientBrush</b> interface inherits from <a href="/windows/desktop/api/xpsobjectmodel/nn-xpsobjectmodel-ixpsomgradientbrush">IXpsOMGradientBrush</a>. <b>IXpsOMRadialGradientBrush</b> also has these types of members:

 ## -remarks